 It might actually be a better deal to buy in the domestic market of your destination

-If you’re travelling to a low tax/low cost country, you might find certain items cheaper in the local market.
-I’ll give you some links to local prices in the Destination Prices section.
+If you’re travelling to a low tax/low cost country, you might find it cheaper to buy certain items on the local market.
+However, that may not always be easy or practical for a visitor.
+But I’ll give you some links to local prices in the Destination Prices section so you can decide for yourself.